gemail321/python-proreports/README.md

 * download and install ProReports as local instance
 * run local instance of ProReports
 * install in python environment requests library
-* run example of code in python
+* run example of code in python environment

 # Dependencies
 * requests (v.
 2.24.0)